urth-inc/metatell-official-plugins/password-collection-modal/README.md

 Both triggers can be used to call the JS Call Event.
 JS Call Event Element has two parameters, `event` and `detail`.

-For password-collection-modal, you can use the following code.
+For password-collection-modal, you can use the following settings.

 - event: `find-password`
 - detail: